Seizure for Forfeiture in Orange County, FL

 The attorneys at Sammis Law Firm can help you send a written request for an adversarial preliminary hearing.
 After receiving the request for an APH, the law enforcement agency in Orange County, FL, will schedule the hearing and provide notice within ten (10) days of receiving the written request.

-Our civil asset forfeiture attorneys can represent you in Orlando and throughout Orange County, FL, by sending your demand for the Adversarial Preliminary Hearing (APH).
+Our civil asset forfeiture attorneys can represent you in Orlando and Orange County, FL, by sending your demand for the Adversarial Preliminary Hearing (APH).
 During the negotiations, we fight to avoid any towing charges, storage fees, administrative costs, and maintenance costs under Section 932.703(1)(d)2, F.S.

 If a complaint for forfeiture is filed by a law enforcement agency in Orange County, FL, including the Orlando Police Department, our attorneys can help you file a verified claim and answer to the lawsuit.
 We also handle cases involving the seizure of U.S. Currency at the Orlando International Airport MCO.